Building a Third-Party Plugin

 Naming and Structure

 The segmentation family is defined in the Segmentation Task Definition section.
 With the plugin architecture, packages should be named as such, vpt-plugin-<segmentation family>.
-Examples of this include the two aforementioned packages available from Vizgen, vpt-plugin-cellpose and vpt-plugin-watershed.
+Examples of this include packages available from Vizgen, such as vpt-plugin-cellpose, vpt-plugin-cellpose2, vpt-plugin-cellposesam, vpt-plugin-instanseg, and vpt-plugin-watershed.
 Similarly, modules in the root folder of the plugin need to be of the form, vpt_plugin_<segmentation family>.

 After VPT has found the appropriately named module, vpt_plugin_<segmentation family>, it will import a sub-module named segment.py which must exist within the vpt_plugin_<segmentation family> module.
 In this file is where a user will import SegmentationBase from vpt-core and run mask prediction.

 Within the segment.py module, there needs to exist a SegmentationMethod class that will inherit the SegmentationBase class from vpt-core.
-The SegmentationMethod class will use the segmentation method of the users choice to run prediciton and generate a segmentation mask.
+The SegmentationMethod class will use the segmentation method of the users choice to run prediction and generate a segmentation mask.
 From the generated masks, the user needs to return geometries according to the specification of the SegmentationResult class in vpt-core.
 The user may choose to customize this task or use vpt-core function, generate_polygons_from_mask(), to complete the task.
-Below is an example of this from the Cellpose plugin.
+The example below shows the family-agnostic structure expected from a plugin.

 from typing import Dict, Optional, List, Iterable, Union